Vineetsridhar/Impression/README.md

 # Setup

-NOTE: This was needed for me on ubuntu linux, proceed with caution.
-May delete these steps if not needed.
+NOTE: This was needed for me on `Ubuntu Linux`, proceed with caution.
+May ignore these steps if you have the latest versions of `node` and `npm` working.

 1. Run the commands `node -v` and `npm -v` to verify you have the latest versions of node and npm installed.
 If not updated, update with the commands `npm install -g npm`.
    NOTE: The app may not run without up to date `node` and `npm` versions.
 App is confirmed to run on `node v10.23.0` and `npm 6.14.8`